Reading time: Less than 4 minutes

 I don’t want to embarrass anyone.
 My goal is to help people deal with the imperfect human mind and still accomplish their writing in time.

-So, here are six ways to outwit the planning fallacy:
+So, here are five ways to outwit the planning fallacy:

 1-Don’t let yourself be too anchored to your original plan: When we draw up an initial plan for a project, we are biased to continue thinking in terms of those initial time estimates — how long it’s going to take to do research, line up the interviews, do the actual writing, take care of both substantive and copy editing.
 Even if our initial predictions were outrageously inaccurate, we still feel bound to those original numbers.
 For example, let’s imagine we’d allocated eight hours for writing and this has proven to be wildly insufficient.
 We’re more likely to want to increase our time by no more than an hour or two — even if what we really need to do is double the amount of time we’d originally estimated.
 This natural human tendency leads us to make insufficient adjustments to our plans as we go along.